 Annual reports : you may find details about the company’s financial situation on societe.com

 Forums where customers note their opinions on the products and services offered by the company.

 And if your French is not very fluent, I recommend you prepare a cheat sheet with the vocabulary related to the relevant industry/position.
-I do have tailored business classes available to help you with this.

 Prepare questions and answers in French for your interviewers